kishorenc/road/README.md

 See example application for complete use cases.

-#Quick Start
+##Quick Start

 Integrating Road with your Express application is really simple.
-You need an empty route file defined in your application root.

-	// routes.js (place this in your application root) module.exports = [];

-Tell express to let Road handle the routing this way:
+Tell Express to let Road handle the routing this way:

 	var road = require('road');

-	// configure road by specifying the view engine and the routes road.configure('ejs', require('./routes'));
+	// configure road by specifying the view engine road.configure('ejs');

 	// mount application routes using road
 	road.router(app);